FumoCam/Legacy-SBFCam/README.md

 ## Missing files

-You will see README.md files in some of the resource folders with "Items not in version control".
+There are some resources (like the OBS profile) that are in a private repository.
+They are not required, and more like assets than anything.

-- You can find these in the private [Legacy-SBFCam-Other-Resources](https://github.com/FumoCam/Legacy-SBFCam-Other-Resources) repository.
+- You can find these in the private [Legacy-SBFCam-PrivateResources](Legacy-SBFCam-PrivateResources) repository.
-- If you do not have access, you can request it from me.
+- If you do not have access, you can raise an issue to request it from me.
-- Alternatively, you can supply your own versions of the missing files, there is nothing remarkably unique.

 ## Preamble